Hexagon/pup/README.md

 To achieve this, use `pup run` with `--cmd` and a start policy, the default restart policy is `--autostart`.

-`pup run --cmd "deno run server.ts"`
+`pup run --autostart --cmd "deno run server.ts"`

 ## Example setups